 However, Minnesota’s Part 70 permit rule refers to the Clean Air Act for applicability.
 The previous rule also listed the permit threshold as 100 tpy.
 That rule language was revised to conform with the threshold in the federal rule.
 Additionally, requirements for registration permits, capped permits and insignificant activities were modified to ensure that facilities are permitted appropriately under the new federal requirements.

-The sections of Minnesota’s rules that were amended are Minn.
+The sections amended were Minn.
 Rules chapters 7005 (Definitions and Abbreviations), 7007 (Air Permitting) and 7011 (Standards for Stationary Sources).

 - Request for Comments Notice

 - Statement of Need and Reasonableness (SONAR)

 - Dual Notice of Intent to Adopt Rules Without a Public Hearing

 - Comments received on proposed Greenhouse Gas Rule

 - Minnesota Office of Administrative Hearings (OAH) Greenhouse Gas Permitting Rules

 - Barbara Conti, 651-757-2288 — Tailoring rule questions

 - Nathan Cooley, 651-757-2290 — General rulemaking questions